Package macrobond_data_api the Macrobond Data API for Python

 print(metadata_list_values("RateType").to_pd_data_frame())

-def upload_series(name: str, description: str, region: str, category: str, frequency: SeriesFrequency, values: Sequence[Optional[float]], start_date_or_dates: Union[datetime.datetime, Sequence[datetime.datetime]], dayMask: SeriesWeekdays = SeriesWeekdays.MONDAY_TO_FRIDAY, metadata: Optional[Dict[str, Any]] = None, forecast_flags: Optional[Sequence[bool]] = None) ‑> None
+def upload_series(name: str, description: str, region: str, category: str, frequency: SeriesFrequency, values: Sequence[Optional[float]], start_date_or_dates: Union[datetime.datetime, Sequence[datetime.datetime]], day_mask: SeriesWeekdays = SeriesWeekdays.MONDAY_TO_FRIDAY, metadata: Optional[Dict[str, Any]] = None, forecast_flags: Optional[Sequence[bool]] = None) ‑> None

 Upload an in-house time series.